Project-OpenBytes/portex/docs/source/schema/type_reference.rst

       -  False
       -  "https://github.com/Project-OpenBytes/standard"
       -  |  The url of the package repo, and the schema
-         |  structure will referenced from that package.
+         |  structure will be referenced from that package.

    -  -  ``version``
       -  |  JSON
          |  object
       -  True
       -  `-`
-      -  |  The revision of the package repo, it is very
+      -  |  The revision of the package repo.
+It is very
          |  important to point out the revision explicitly
          |  because the latest status of a git repo will
          |  change constantly.
 Point out a specific revision